Bad Boys (1995 film)

-Bad Boys is a 1995 American action comedy film, directed by Michael Bay in his feature directorial debut, and produced by Don Simpson and Jerry Bruckheimer.
-The film stars Martin Lawrence and Will Smith as Marcus Burnett and Mike Lowrey, two Miami narcotics detectives who are investigating $100 million worth of stolen packs of heroin and must also protect a woman from a drug dealer after she witnessed a key murder.
+Bad Boys is a 1995 American action comedy film directed by Michael Bay (in his feature directorial debut) and produced by Don Simpson and Jerry Bruckheimer, from a screenplay written by Doug Richardson and the writing team of Michael Barrie and Jim Mulholland, and a story conceived by George Gallo.
+The film stars Martin Lawrence and Will Smith as Marcus Burnett and Mike Lowrey, two Miami narcotics detectives who are investigating $100 million worth of stolen packs of heroin and must also protect a woman (Téa Leoni) from a drug dealer after she witnesses a key murder.
+Tchéky Karyo, Theresa Randle, and Joe Pantoliano also appear in supporting roles.

-The film was released on April 7, 1995, by Columbia Pictures.
-It received mixed reviews from critics, and was commercially successful, grossing $141 million, and spawning three sequels: Bad Boys II (2003), Bad Boys for Life (2020), and Bad Boys: Ride or Die (2024).
+The film was released on April 7, 1995, by Sony Pictures Releasing.
+It received mixed reviews from critics, and was commercially successful, grossing $141 million against a $19–23 million budget, and spawning three sequels: Bad Boys II (2003), Bad Boys for Life (2020), and Bad Boys: Ride or Die (2024).